 Get ready to load up your wagon with treats from Mt.
 View Orchards, another treasure of the Hood River County Fruit Loop.
 With more than 80 varieties of apples and pears to choose from, a roster of family-friendly events (including the Harvest Fest and Swiss-Edelweiss Day) and their lovable mascot, Carlos the steer, Mt.
 View, 80 miles (129 km) east of Portland, is a must-visit.

 Douglas Farm is a Sauvie Island staple.
 For four generations, this family-run farm has provided local eaters with super-fresh fruits and veggies, including eight varieties of apples.
-Everything from Gravenstein to Golden Delicious apples are available for you to pick this fall.
+Everything, from Gravenstein to Golden Delicious apples, is available for you to pick this fall.

 You don’t need to be Robin Hood to enjoy this Sherwood, but with over 80 varieties of apples to enjoy, (not to mention sweet cherries, pie cherries, peaches, nectarines, plums, prunes, pears, quince and persimmons) you will leave Sherwood Orchards feeling like one of the merry men.

 In addition to providing a tasty array of apples, including Honey Crisps and Granny Smiths, Hillsboro’s Oregon Heritage Farms also offers customized tours and field trips to fit any group.
 Visitors can’t pick their own apples, but they can delight in a hayride, animal viewing area, hay maze, apple rope maze and other fun-filled activities.
 Weekends are packed with fall festivities, including Applefest, held on the second Saturday in October.